YumeXi/format/README.md

 The `prettier` package provides pretty printing facilities.

-We can implement `prettify` method to format a value as a document, and using combinator to build up the document.
+We can implement the `Prettifiable` trait with `prettify` method to format a value as a document, and using combinator to build up the document.

 For example:
 ```moonbit